 The ongoing coronavirus pandemic is impacting every part of our lives, including how and where we shop and what we buy.
 This has wide-ranging ramifications for marketing and eCommerce.

-Of the companies whose data was analysed, 67.27% were based in the UK, 15.11% in the Nordics, 11.51% in North America, and the remaining were from other countries in Europe and around the World.
+Of the companies whose data was analyzed, 67.27% were based in the UK, 15.11% in the Nordics, 11.51% in North America, and the remaining were from other countries in Europe and around the World.

 Trends by industry